erds44/SuperMarioBors/CodeReview/YangjiayiMu.md

 	1. I don't think we really need to use {get; set;} for sprite fields.
 	2. No comment in unimplemented methods.
 	3. Some members of the class is public.
 Bad encapsulation.
+	4. Use new interface for MushroomObject and other items.
+They may have same methods(collide with Mario).
 * Future change
 	Change the visibility of fields.
 Implement BeKicked() method.
 Trim some unused method.